RELION GPU Benchmarks

 - Geforce GTX are consumer-grade cards designed to render 3D environments for video games.
 These are typically priced the lowest, but also are the most limited in terms of memory and are only effective in single-precision compute.
-High-end cards in this category - such as the GTX 1080 and GTX 1080ti - have been used very effectively with RELION and other CUDA accelerated applications, and are the norm in many labs with GPU workstations.
+High-end cards in this category - such as the RTX 2080 and RTX 2080ti - have been used very effectively with RELION and other CUDA accelerated applications, and are the norm in many labs with GPU workstations.
 The recently introduced RTX line also falls into this category.

 - Quadro cards are professional-grade cards that are specialized for workstation applications such as CGI and CAD rendering.
-These cards can technically be used for GPU computing, but this is uncommon as they are slower than their consumer counterparts at single-precision compute and have a higher price point.
+These cards can technically be used for GPU computing, but mostly in workstation environments.

 - Tesla cards are enterprise-grade cards that are specialized for GPGPU computing 24/7 in datacenters.
 They are passively cooled, have high amounts of memory compared to GTX cards, are specialized in single and double-precision math, and can interface through either PCI-Express or Mezzanine (SXM2) connections.